interview4aria/react-vehicle-interview/README.md

 despite working fine in the dev and qa environments.
 What may be the performance issue with this page.
 Describe or prototype any solutions you could make to this application to improve the performance problems.

-* A code review needs to be done on some code recently merged to add a new vehicle.
-A copy of the diff from the pull request is in /public/code_review.txt.
-Review the changes for this new feature and describe any performance, quality, or security concerns and possible solutions to them.

 ## Running Tests